Verified and Tested 2/27/2015

-Once done, you will be taken to an apps screen that’s similar to the one shown below.
-As you can see, the apps are categorized in a manner similar to how they might have been on the start menu.
+Once done, you will be taken to an apps screen similar to the one shown below.
+As you can see, the apps are categorized like how they might have been on the start menu.

-Apps are categorized in a manner similar to how they might have been on the start menu.
+Apps are categorized like how they might have been on the start menu.

 The Run Prompt and the Command Line in Windows Server 2012

 The run prompt and the command prompt are both easily accessible.
 To reach these items, navigate to your start screen.
-Once done, move your mouse to the lower left corner of the screen.
-When the start tile appears, right click on it and you will see a menu listing options for run, command prompt, and command prompt (ADMIN).
+Once done, move your mouse to the lower-left corner of the screen.
+When the start tile appears, right-click on it, and you will see a menu listing option for run, command prompt, and command prompt (ADMIN).

 Changing Administrator Password in Windows Server 2012

-To change the Administrator password, you must first access the server via remote desktop.
+To change the Administrator password, you must first access the server via a remote desktop.
 Once at the Start screen, click on Administrative Tools.
-This will open the Administrative Tools window from which you will want to double click on Computer Management.
-Once done, expand Local Users and Groups, and click on Users from the drop down.
+This will open the Administrative Tools window from which you will want to double-click on Computer Management.
+Once done, expand Local Users and Groups, and click on Users from the drop-down.
 From here, you should see two options for Administrator and Guest, as shown below.
-Right click on Administrator, and then click on Set Password > Proceed.
-Type your new password in both fields then press OK.
+Right-click on Administrator, and then click on Set Password > Proceed.
+Type your new password in both fields, then press OK.

-Although the interface may be confusing at first, the vast majority of the items that were available in the Windows Server 2008 R2 interface still exist.
+Although the interface may be confusing at first, the vast majority of the available items in the Windows Server 2008 R2 interface still exist.
 You just have to know where they are located.